grramos/fabric-sizer/README.md

     superSpines?: number;
     total: number;
   };
-  fiberCounts: {
-    hostToLeafPerPod: number;
-    hostToLeafTotal: number;
-    leafToSpinePerPod: number;
-    leafToSpineTotal: number;
-    spineToSuperPerPod?: number;
-    spineToSuperTotal?: number;
-    interGroupPerGroup?: number;
-    interGroupTotal?: number;
-  };
   assumptions: Array<{ label: string; description: string }>;
   metadata: Record<string, number | string>;
 }
 ```

 The `assumptions` array captures every `ceil()` or `floor()` operation that impacts the totals so that the UI can render a human-readable audit trail.
-The `metadata` bag holds secondary values (pods, leaves per pod, group counts, etc.) that populate the “Per-pod breakdown” card.
+The `metadata` bag holds secondary values (pods, leaves per pod, group counts, etc.) that populate the “Breakdown” panel in the UI.

 ## Deployment